CodingLife1024/OrderComponentSummary/README.md

 ### What I learned

 - How to use CSS styles and flexbox effectively and quickly.
-- How ot employ hover snd active states.
+- How to employ hover snd active states.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.